RefWorks allows you to create labeled folders and move appropriate citations to them for storing and managing.

 Share your Google Doc with anyone who has a RefWorks account and in addition to adding and editing text to your document, they can also add in-text citations and footnotes from their RefWorks account.
 You can even collaborate using the same set of references by sharing your RefWorks collection with your collaborators.
-Read more about sharing a collection.
+View the instructions about RefWorks and Google Docs intergrations.

 Note: Anyone you share with can also delete in-text citations you’ve included in your document, however, they cannot delete references from your RefWorks account.

 RefWorks allows for sharing outside your institution as well as inside, however, each person you share your collection with will need a RefWorks account in order to view your research (which they can create for free!).
 You can share with up to 10 people per collection for free account holders or an unlimited number of RefWorks users if you have an Institutional account.